Ultra-high Resolution Image Segmentation via Locality-aware Context Fusion and Alternating Local Enhancement: Experimental Results

-\textbf{Scales of contexts.} We investigate how context sizes affect the segmentation performance.
+We investigate how context sizes affect the segmentation performance.
 We assess the models with different context sizes for both benchmarks in Table \ref{tab:abla2}.
-Intuitively, if the context size is close to the size of local patch, the local patch and context are highly overlapped and they share too much redundant information that may not bring much performance gain.
-Therefore, for the sizes of candidate contexts, we choose the multiples of the local patch size ($508 \times 508$) as the sizes of three contexts (i.e., small, medium, and large).
+Intuitively, if the context size is close to the size of local patch, the local patch and context are highly overlapped and they share too much redundant information that may not bring much performance gain. \lqq{In addition, too large contextual patch centered on local patch may cause sampling pixels outside the bounds of the image, which leads to performance degradation to a certain extent.} Therefore, for the sizes of candidate contexts, we choose the multiples of the local patch size ($508 \times 508$) as the sizes of three contexts (i.e., small, medium, and large).
 For DeepGlobe, the optimal context sizes are $508 \times 508$, $1524 \times 1524$, and $2448 \times 2448$, in which the large context is exactly the entire image (i.e., the global context).
 For Inria Aerial, the optimal context sizes are $508 \times 508$, $1016 \times 1016$, and $1524 \times 1524$.
 The different configurations of these two datasets are due to the characteristics of their images.
 DeepGlobe includes the geospatial images with different terrains (e.g., water and forest), while Inria Aerial contains top-down urban views, in which a large number of buildings can be observed.
 Therefore, for DeepGlobe, with the entire image as our large context can help better understand the semantics.
 On the contrary, for Inria Aerial, too large context after being rescaled into a smaller size will lose details of cities and makes the model hard to discern the buildings in the images, which thus causes the performance degradation.